You are here

 Bruce D. Nesbitt African American Cultural Center

 Dear Students, Staff, Community Members and friends of the Bruce D. Nesbitt African American Cultural Center (BNAACC).
-We are currently transitioning from our current 708 South Mathews Avenue facility in Urbana, Illinois to our new temporary location at 51 East Gregory Drive in Champaign, Illinois.
-We are excited about the prospects of our new space, and we invite you to visit us when we are settled.
-Staff can still be reached at the main line (217) 333-2092.
-Please note that while we are transitioning our summer hours will remain in effect (Monday – Friday, 9:00am-5:00pm).
-We thank you for your patience and apologize for any inconveniences.
+We have transitioned from our former 708 South Mathews Avenue facility in Urbana, Illinois to our new temporary location at 51 East Gregory Drive in Champaign, Illinois.
+We are excited about the prospects of our new space, and we invite you to visit us.